Graduate Studies

 600 Global Study.
 (1–6, repeatable to 6) Integrates the study of international business and /or technology with international travel for graduate students.
 Focuses on preparing students for the global environment of the twenty-first century.
 Prerequisites: Permission of instructor.

 611 MBA Outcomes.
-(0) Requires each MBA student to demonstrate her/his performance on selected learning goals for the MBA program.
+(0) Requires each MBA student to demonstrate proficiency on selected learning goals for the MBA program.
 The course must be taken near the end of the MBA program.
 Graded S/U. Prerequisite: Completion and/or co-enrollment in at least 24 s.h. of graduate level business courses.

 Business Law (B L)